Education for Sustainable Development (ESD)

 ESD promotes competencies like critical thinking, action competence, future scenarios skills and collaborative decision-making.
 ESD deals with curricula and learning content, pedagogy and learning environments, learning outcomes, and social transformation in formal, non-formal and in-formal settings.

-The UN has decided on 17 sustainable development goals (SDGs) and 169 targets to address all dimensions of sustainability: the economic, social, cultural, and ecological dimensions.
+The UN has decided on 17 sustainable development goals (SDGs) and 169 targets to address all dimensions of sustainability.
 The international community recognizes that education is essential for the success of all its goals.
 Target 4.7 Education for Sustainable Development and Global Citizenship aims at ensuring that, by 2030, all learners acquire the knowledge and skills needed to promote sustainable development.